 The Chow’s dignified nature goes well with that ‘scowling’ expression, though they truly can be very friendly sweet dogs, especially to those who raise them.

 The Chow Chow is easily adaptable to both apartment and house living, and their intelligence makes them easy to train!

 So what about the Husky?

-Unlike their Chow Chow counterpart, Huskies is all about humans and other dogs, with no aloofness in their personality whatsoever!
+Unlike their Chow Chow counterpart, Huskies are all about humans and other dogs, with no aloofness in their personality whatsoever!

-The husky was bred as a pack dog to pull sleds, so they get along famously with people of all ages and love being around other dogs.
+The Husky was bred as a pack dog, so they get along famously with people of all ages and love being around other dogs.

-They love to run and play, and due to their history, it is no surprise Huskies also loves cold weather and snow!
+They love to run and play, and due to their history, it is no surprise Huskies also love cold weather and snow!

 Considering the above information, a prospective Chusky owner should prepare for a dog who is loyal and loving.

 In addition, your pup may be a bit aloof if they inherit their Chow Chow parent’s more serious disposition.